Lake Fayetteville: History

 Lake Fayetteville was used as a water supply for Fayetteville until the creation of Beaver Water District, a regional provider whose source is Beaver Lake.

 The Clear Creek watershed contains rapidly developing areas of both cities; as a result, stormwater washes sediment and dissolved nutrients into Lake Fayetteville, including nitrogen and phosphorus.
 The lake has undergone eutrophication, and occasionally has toxic algal blooms.
+The variables that best predict these blooms have historically been increased water temperatures, low inorganic nitrogen concentrations, and an intermediate molar ratio of nitrogen to phosphorus.

 Amenities

 Lake Fayetteville has a marina operated by the City of Fayetteville and fishing piers.
 The lake contains bass, crappie, carp, bluegill, and catfish.

 The lake has long had a nature trail around the lake, including passing through the Botanical Garden of the Ozarks.
 The Lake Fayetteville Nature Trail is a dirt path with tree markers passing through the oak-hickory forest typical of the Ozark Mountains.
 The first segment of paved trail connecting to the Razorback Regional Greenway was completed in 2007, with a full 4.5 mi paved trail around the lake completed in 2013.
 The nature trail was rehabilitated and expanded into a mountain biking trail beginning in 2010.

 Students from Fayetteville Public Schools and Springdale Public Schools have jointly studied the water for biology and hydrology classes using the Springdale-Fayetteville Center for the Study of Aquatic Resources on the lake since 1974.

-After an risk-based inspection by the Arkansas Natural Resources Commission describing a consequence of failure submerging the city of Johnson, Arkansas, the City of Fayetteville removed many large sycamore trees from the dam in 2017, and planted wildflowers.
+After a risk-based inspection by the Arkansas Natural Resources Commission describing a consequence of failure submerging the city of Johnson, Arkansas, the City of Fayetteville removed many large sycamore trees from the dam in 2017, and planted wildflowers.